fteem/ghstatus/README.md

 Please make sure you have the correct access rights and the repository exists.
 ```

-And I didn't know if it's my internet connection, or GitHub's APIs.
+And often I didn't know if it's my internet connection's fault, or GitHub's APIs had problems.
+And I am too lazy to open the browser and check status.github.com

 ## Installation